-- Practicing physical distancing of 6 feet or more whenever possible - Encouraging regular hand washing for 20 seconds or more - Requiring face coverings (i.e. face mask, gaiter etc.) for all staff and students, with the exception of those with a medical condition and where required due to the nature of courses, especially in areas where physical distancing is not possible - Staff will receive a face shield and four cloth face masks from the district - Students will receive two face cloth masks from the district - Including clear masks for staff and students who may be hearing impaired to aid in lip reading - Wisconsin Department of Health Services cloth face coverings in schools need to know document (English, Spanish) - Providing hand sanitizer and encouraging individuals to use it when entering/ exiting classrooms and shared spaces (e.g. gym, library, office, etc.) - Sharing of supplies will be discouraged to the extent possible - Covering coughs and sneezes - Cleaning and sanitizing frequently touched surfaces - Touching of the eyes, nose and mouth will be discouraged - Postponing field trips at all levels until further notice - Safety drills will occur with modifications in place - Staff and students should stay home if they have COVID-19 symptoms, including: - Fever or chills - Cough - Shortness of breath or difficulty breathing - Fatigue - Muscle or body aches - Headache - New loss of taste or smell - Sore throat - Congestion or runny nose - Nausea or vomiting - Diarrhea
+- Practicing physical distancing of 6 feet or more whenever possible - Encouraging regular hand washing for 20 seconds or more - Requiring face coverings (i.e. face mask, gaiter etc.) for all staff and students, with the exception of those with a medical condition and where required due to the nature of courses, especially in areas where physical distancing is not possible - Staff will receive a face shield and cloth face masks from the district - Students will receive cloth face masks from the district - Staff and students who may be hearing impaired will receive clear face masks to aid in lip reading - Wisconsin Department of Health Services cloth face coverings in schools need to know document (English, Spanish) - Providing hand sanitizer and encouraging individuals to use it when entering/ exiting classrooms and shared spaces (e.g. gym, library, office, etc.) - Sharing of supplies will be discouraged to the extent possible - Covering coughs and sneezes - Cleaning and sanitizing frequently touched surfaces - Touching of the eyes, nose and mouth will be discouraged - Postponing field trips at all levels until further notice - Modifying safety drills so they may be held safely - Staying home if staff or students have COVID-19 symptoms, including: - Fever or chills - Cough - Shortness of breath or difficulty breathing - Fatigue - Muscle or body aches - Headache - New loss of taste or smell - Sore throat - Congestion or runny nose - Nausea or vomiting - Diarrhea